Substra/hlf-k8s/README.md

 - For loading fixtures, test and revoke containers, pass the `--fixtures` or `-f` option.
 - If you do not want to call the `revoke` container, please comment it in the `start.py` file.

-Roughly speaking, it will generate a docker-compose file (docker-compose-dynamic.yaml), build the network and run init config.
+Roughly speaking, it will generate several docker-compose files in /substra/docker-files, build the network and run init config.

 The `run` docker container will create channel, make peers joins channel, install chaincode and instantiate chaincode.
-The `fixtures` docker instance container will create some challenges, algo, dataset, train data, test data, traintuples on orgs.
+The `fixtures` docker instance container will create some objectives, algo, datamanager, train data, test data, traintuples on orgs.
 The `revoke` docker instance allow you to revoke an user.

 You now will be able to play with the network ! :tada: